 Ginger hasn’t been properly studied in dogs.
 Other than allergies, it’s possible that ginger can cause other problems for dogs that haven’t yet been identified.
-In particular, you should avoid giving dogs ginger if they are pregnant, lactating, or suffering with kidney or liver disease.
+In particular, you should avoid giving dogs ginger if they are pregnant, lactating, or suffering from kidney or liver disease.
 You should also avoid giving ginger to dogs with known clotting disorders.
 This is because it’s thought that ginger may affect circulation.
 In addition, ginger is thought to interact with several common medications.
 So if you’re planning to give your dog ginger regularly, you should talk to your vet about your dog’s other medications to make sure it’s safe.

 Health Benefits Of Ginger

 Ginger can have some health benefits for dogs in small doses.
 Just as it does for humans, it has a number of vitamins and minerals that can help your pup’s immune system.
 Let’s take a look at the health benefits of Ginger for your dog if fed in moderate amounts.